Viewer Rating

 The movie features a predominantly traditional cast for its era, with no explicit race or gender swaps of traditionally white roles.
 The narrative frames traditional identities, particularly the male hero, in a consistently positive light, without engaging in any critique of traditional societal roles or incorporating explicit DEI themes.

-The character Sinbad, originating from Middle Eastern folklore (Arabian Nights), is portrayed by Lou Ferrigno, a white actor.
-This casting represents a race swap from the character's established background.
+The character of Sinbad, originating from Middle Eastern folklore (Arabian Nights) and canonically depicted as Arab, is portrayed by Lou Ferrigno, a white actor.
+This constitutes a race swap.

 Sinbad of the Seven Seas does not feature any explicit or implicit LGBTQ+ characters or themes.
 The film's adventure plot focuses on traditional fantasy elements, with no discernible representation or discussion of queer identities or relationships.